Short Mayo Composite: Operations

 The first successful in-flight separation was carried out from the Shorts works at Borstal, near Rochester, Medway, on 6 February 1938, Maia piloted by Parker and Mercury by Harold Piper.

 Following further successful tests, the first transatlantic flight was made on 21 July 1938 from Foynes, on the Shannon Estuary, west coast of Ireland, to Boucherville, near Montreal, Quebec, Canada, a flight of 2930 mi.
 Maia, flown by Captain A.S.
 Wilcockson, took off from Southampton carrying Mercury piloted by Captain Don Bennett.
-(Note: Captain Bennett was later the first commander of the RAF Pathfinder Force in WWII and became an Air Vice Marshal) As well as Mercury, the launch aircraft Maia was also carrying 10 passengers and luggage.
+(Note: Captain Bennett was later the first commander of the RAF Pathfinder Force in WWII and became an Air Vice Marshal) Just prior to launching Mercury, the launch aircraft Maia carried 10 passengers and luggage from Southampton, England, to Foynes, Ireland.
 Mercury separated from her carrier at 8 pm to continue what was to become the first commercial (Note: The British flying boats Caledonia and Cambria had already made several non-stop survey flights of the Atlantic route.) non-stop East-to-West transatlantic flight by a heavier-than-air machine.
 This initial journey took 20 h 21 min at an average ground speed of 144 mph.